nzRegularIT/azure-docs/articles/azure-stack/azure-stack-backup-reference.md

 #### Storage location sizing

 Infrastructure Backup Controller will back up data on demand.
-The recommendation is to back up at last two times a day and keep at most seven days of backups.
+The recommendation is to back up at least two times a day and keep at most seven days of backups.

 | Environment Scale | Projected size of backup | Total amount of space required |
 |-------------------|--------------------------|--------------------------------|